How does technology impact your health and well-being?

 All of which tend to be heavy sources of stress in the lives of students.
 The study found that 25% of participants in the study experienced an increased amount of technology-induced stressors (Gemmill and Peterson, 2006).

-While technology has powerful potential to help facilitate a fast-paced and productive lifestyle, it can also be a double-edged sword, especially if used irresponsibly.
+While technology has the potential to support a fast-paced and productive lifestyle, it can also have negative effects, particularly when used irresponsibly.

 Is Technology Isolating Us from Friends and Family